 - Factors Contributing to Newborn’s Weight

-- Normal Weight Loss for New Born In The Initial Days after Birth
+- Normal Weight Loss for a Newborn in the Initial Days After Birth

-- Normal Weight Gain for New Born In The Initial Days after Birth
+- Normal Weight Gain for a Newborn in the Initial Days After Birth

 - Signs Your Newborn Is Getting Enough Feeding

-- What Should You Do if Your Baby Is Not Gaining Enough Weight or Losing Too Much Weight
+- What Should You Do If Your Baby Is Not Gaining Enough Weight or Is Losing Too Much Weight?

 The most common way for one to understand the health of any being is growth.
 When our babies grow, it instils a comfort within us.
-Weight gain (along with height) becomes one of the key indicators of newborn babies’ growth.
-Hence, it becomes important for us, as parents, to closely observe and analyze the weight gain.
+Weight gain (along with height) becomes one of the key indicators of a newborn’s growth.
+Hence, it becomes important for us, as parents, to closely observe and analyse the weight gain.